Photo by Aaron Burden from Pexels

 We both cried after seeing each other.

-I am writing this to remember a woman who gave me the love she could provide, who went with me to a protest concert at St. Theresa's College, who decided to look for me one day at Morayta, knowing that she may see me in the protest march.
+I am writing this reflection to remember a woman who gave me the love she could provide, who went with me to a protest concert at St. Theresa's College, who decided to look for me one day at Morayta, knowing that she may see me in the protest march.
 She may not be the perfect mother for me, but it is from her that I get to know what grit and determination mean.